 Drink a glass of warm water before consuming anything else.
 It gives your organs a head start and aids digestion.
 When we support our digestive system, our body doesn't have to work as hard, and we have more energy for other systems in our body.

-Drink a green smoothie.
+Drink your greens.
 After the water, head to the Vitamix.
 A green smoothie that includes more green than fruit will awaken your digestive system with all the benefits of organic leafy greens.
 I have found that a daily habit of drinking green smoothies has added to my energy and vitality.

 Come back to the breath and the heart as often as you can.
 When stressed or confused, when sad or angry, when nervous, anxious, overwhelmed, fatigued, or frustrated, when you feel out of sorts, or uncomfortable, bring your attention back to your heart and breathe deeply.
 When in doubt of anything, bring your attention back to your heart and breathe deeply.
 Even when you are feeling great, bring your attention to your heart and breathe deeply, anchoring this feeling in your being.
 Your breath in your heart is where your soul lives.
 This habit brings you back home to you, helps you reset your compass, and you can do it dozens of times a day.
 In fact, you can spend most of your time in that space.

-Stay active: I try to sweat three times a week, with Hot Yoga, running, or a power walk.
-I also have a stretching routine I do most mornings when I wake up.
+Stay active: I try to sweat at last three times a week with pilates, TRX, kettlebell, basketball, jogging, or a power walk.
+I also have a stretching routine I do often throughout the week.
 I am Kapha so I sometimes find it difficult to get my body moving.
 I have found that getting my heart to race for even a couple of minutes every day really has an impact on my stamina, my overall energy, and my ability to be even more active.
 Don’t make a big deal out of it but try to raise your heart rate every day.